taro-watanabe/machine-learning/README.md

 This is a placeholder for records of myself learning machine learning and data science.

-They may have errors, inaccuracies, or straight up mistakes
+They may have errors, inaccuracies, or straight up mistakes.

-This is a test ---

-Hello handsome!!
-Hi
-Hi
+You can send me error notifications or simply ask for merge, if you find some suggestions, etc.